pablodecm/phd_thesis/src/102_chapter_2.md

 This final set of long-lived particles produced in the interaction region represents a possible particle outcome for a collision assuming a given *hard* process occurred.
-While they cannot be directly observed, only indirectly through the detector readouts, it is assumed that an analogous set of particles is produced as result of each collision in the actual experiment.
+While they cannot be directly observed, but only indirectly inferred through the detector readouts, it is assumed that an analogous set of particles is produced as result of each collision in the actual experiment.
 Based on the expected readout that they produce in the different